19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 ### Control of use of tobacco products by young persons

-11\.—(1) Any person who, being below the age of 18 years, uses any tobacco product in a public place or on a road, or buys or has in his possession, whether for his own use or not, any tobacco product, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $300.
+11\.—(1) A person who, being below the age of 18 years —

+(a) uses or has in the person’s possession, in a public place or on a road in Singapore, any tobacco product; or

+(b) buys in Singapore any tobacco product,

+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $300.

-[35/2002]
+[Act 9 of 2016 wef 01/08/2016]

+(1A) For the purposes of subsection (1), it does not matter whether the possession or the buying of the tobacco product by the person is for the person’s own use or for someone else to use.

+[Act 9 of 2016 wef 01/08/2016]

+(2) Where a police officer or an authorised officer finds in any public place or on a road a person, whom the officer reasonably suspects as being below the age of 18 years, using or about to use any tobacco product or in possession of any tobacco product, the officer may seize the tobacco product.

 [17/2010]

-(2) Where a police officer or an authorised officer finds in any public place or on a road a person, whom the officer reasonably suspects as being below the age of 18 years, using or about to use any tobacco product, the officer may seize any tobacco product in the possession of such person.

-[17/2010]
+[Act 9 of 2016 wef 01/08/2016]

 (3) In this section —